-We have staff for dedicated 24 hour Dispatch, in the office, to monitor the routes efficiency, and ensure all items are checked and the site is complete.
+We have staff for a dedicated 24-hour dispatch in our office to monitor the efficiency of our routes in order to ensure all items are checked and the site is completed.
 Routing and staff training, are tasks that take direction and detailed instruction, while considering site requirements completion deadlines.

 Part of our success in the snow and ice business is due in part to “our commitment to our clients through our commitment to our equipment.”
 We have a very rigorous maintenance schedule and a very thorough program to ensure that our equipment is the best, the most reliable, and the safest on the road.
 Lacking proper preparation and lacking the foresight of such, is a road that we have been down in our earlier years and a lesson from which we have learned an incredible amount.